writethedocs/www/docs/2014/index.rst

 * `Write the Docs NA`_ in **Portland, Oregon on May 5-6**.

 Both of these dates are on a Monday and Tuesday.
-We will be announcing ticket information in the new year, but know that it will once again be very affordable.

 Write the Docs is a series of conferences focused on documentation systems, tech writing theory,